hermensbas/cmangos-issues-wiki/string_id.md

 ## The `string_id` table

-This table contains id and string connection between string_id variables
+This table contains id and string connection between string_id variables.
+StringId is assigned to a world object, and then enables querying.
+Effectively supercedes guid, entry, or other kind of targeting, and enables custom targeting from spells or even per dbscript.

 ### Structure